Vitalii Guzeev

 Exercise: Construct a simplicial decomposition of a sphere such that is has two simplices of each dimensions.

-Exercise: Classifying space of the second category is a simplical decomposition of infinite-dimensional real projective space (space of lines intersecting the origin in \(\mathbb{R}^n\)).
+Exercise: Classifying space of the category 2. is a simplical decomposition of infinite-dimensional real projective space (space of lines intersecting the origin in \(\mathbb{R}^n\)).

 Topology: homeomorphisms and cellular complexes